tedneward/JokeAPI/README.md

 > "Scaffold a minimal Javalin implementation in a directory called "minimal" that satisfies this spec (using constant return values--do not use a database for this implementation)." ...
 "Upgrade the "minimal" project to use Java 21." ...
 "Add a .gitignore" to the "minimal" directory for Maven builds."

+> "Create a full-fledged Java+Javalin implementation, according to the rules stipulated in this project, in the "javalin" directory.
+Make sure this project has unit tests to test the functionality at the domain and persistence layers.
+Use Java 21.
+Use features available to Java 21 (like record tyeps) to simplify the code.
+Use Gradle for the build and tests.
+Make sure the unit tests pass, then make sure the "tests" scripts pass." ...
+"Modify the Gradle build to build a fat JAR for easier start."